Jeep: Company history and ownership

 Toledo, Ohio has been the headquarters of the Jeep brand since its inception, and the city has always been proud of this heritage.
 Although no longer produced in the same Toledo Complex as the World War II originals, two streets in the vicinity of the old plant are named Willys Parkway and Jeep Parkway.
-The Jeep Wrangler and Jeep Cherokee are built in the city currently, in separate facilities, not far from the site of the original Willys-Overland plant.
+The Jeep Wrangler is built in the city currently, not far from the site of the original Willys-Overland plant.

 American Motors set up the first automobile-manufacturing joint venture in the People's Republic of China on January 15, 1984.
 The result was Beijing Jeep Corporation, Ltd., in partnership with Beijing Automobile Industry Corporation, to produce the Jeep Cherokee (XJ) in Beijing.
 Manufacture continued after Chrysler's buyout of AMC.
 This joint venture is now part of DaimlerChrysler and DaimlerChrysler China Invest Corporation.
 The original 1984 XJ model was updated and called the "Jeep 2500" toward the end of its production that ended after 2005.

 In October 2022, the joint venture between Stellantis and Chinese company Guangzhou Automobile Group filed for bankruptcy, although Stellantis said it intends to continue servicing Jeep brand customers in China.

 While Jeeps have been built in India under license by Mahindra & Mahindra since the 1960s, Jeep has entered the Indian market directly in 2016, starting with the release of the Wrangler and Grand Cherokee in the country.